Employment Discrimination Attorney in Washington D.C. & Alexandria, VA

-Federal, state, and local laws protect you from employment discrimination, but discrimination and retaliation still occur in workplaces across Washington, D.C. and Virginia.
+Federal, state, and local laws protect you from employment discrimination, but discrimination and retaliation still occur in workplaces across Washington, D.C. and Alexandria, VA.
 When employers discriminate against you based on protected classes or retaliate against you for reporting discriminatory practices, your professional future is at stake, and you need an experienced civil rights attorney from S.L.
 England, PLLC, to fight for you.

 Several Federal laws protect you from employment discrimination: